 Endocannabinoids help teach a newborn baby how to feed by stimulating the process of suckling.
 In the absence of these endocannabinoids, babies would be unaware of how to feed, nor would they have the appetite to eat.
 The result could be fatal, as it could lead to malnourishment or death.

-There are dozens of cannabinoids, and there is no evidence that explicitly confirms the presence of CBD or THC in human breast milk.
+There are dozens of cannabinoids, but there is no evidence that explicitly confirms the presence of CBD or THC in human breast milk.